alok-96/To-Do-List/README.md

 <div align='center'><img style="width:20%" src='https://github.com/alok-96/to-do-list/assets/90456532/cbf8ef8d-e4d4-4b2a-97f3-a78c0310bba4'/></div>

 ## About the Project 📂
 This To-Do App is a task managing web application to help user to stay organized for his on day to day basis.
-This To-Do App can be used for multiple purposes such as shopping lists, taking notes or planning an event etc. User can add any task in his to-do list and delete that task when it is completed.
+This To-Do App can be used for multiple purposes such as shopping lists, taking notes or planning an event etc. User can add any task in his to-do list, update any task and delete that task when it is completed.

 👉 Live Demo:  <a href='https://to-do-app-alok96.netlify.app/'>To-Do List App</a>